- Construction Operations Building Information Exchange (COBIE)

 - Reliability-Centered Maintenance (RCM)

 Real Property Inventory (RPI) and Asset Management (RPAM)

 Last updated: 08-17-2015

 Introduction to RPI and RPAM

-What do we own, where is it, what is it worth, how fast are we using it up, and what should we do?
+What do we own, where is it, what is it worth, how fast are we using it up, and what should we do with it?

-The advent of computers and their powerful databases have changed the role of Facility Managers to that of Facility Asset Managers.
+Powerful databases have changed the role of Facility Managers to that of Facility Asset Managers.
 They assist corporate decision makers with factual data and auditable Key Performance Indicators (KPIs) about the real property and the components that support the mission or activities of the facility or infrastructure asset.
 While the implementation of RPAM may be separate from the creation and management of RPI records or a Computer-Aided Facility Management (CAFM) system, they should be integrated or linked to avoid duplication of effort to both create and maintain data for corporate use.
 Linking Computerized Maintenance Management Systems (CMMS) databases to both the RPI and the RPAM databases can create a dynamic process that collects valuable corporate data one time at its least cost of acquisition, and uses it over and over again.
-The expanded use of RPIs have become an important part of an organization's asset management.
+The expanded use of RPIs has become an important part of an organization's asset management.

 Integrated Decision Making